 apt-get install dselect

+You may see a few errors about UDF-fs but you can disregard those.
+They typically apply to the type of media used for manually-burned DVDs.
 If the version of Debian you're using installed it automatically you'll see a message saying it's already installed.

 To use dselect: